LLommez/converter/README.md

    - instructions: where you’re reading these instructions.
    - outputs: to store the generated files.

-File Handling:
-   After generating charges_atoms.log and xyz.log files, move them to the "outputs" folder or any directory of your choice and/or rename them if they are useful.
-The .pqr file will be renamed during generation.
-This helps avoid overwriting files in future runs.

 Test File:
    In the converter folder, there is a file called "calibration_gauss.log" and "calibration.molden.input" used to calibrate the program.
 You can use them to test the program's functionality.
 You'll also find an example of output.pqr, charges_atoms.log, and xyz.log in the outputs folder for reference.